1Solon/obsidian/College/Machine Learning/ML Lecture 6B.md

 - **Stratified Sampling**: Especially important in datasets with imbalanced classes, ensuring that each split of the data maintains the original class distribution, thus providing a more accurate evaluation.
 - **Cross-Validation**: Offers a more robust evaluation compared to a single hold-out set by utilizing multiple train-test splits, thereby providing a better estimate of the model's generalizability.
-- **Pipelines**: The use of pipelines not only streamlines the workflow but also helps in preventing "data leakage" by ensuring that preprocessing steps are fitted on the training data alone.
+- **Pipelines**: The use of pipelines not only streamlines the workflow but also helps in preventing "data leakage" by ensuring that pre-processing steps are fitted on the training data alone.

 ### Conclusion